River Derwent, Yorkshire: History

 The unusual upstream-facing outfall of the Derwent is man-made.
 It is believed to have been cut during the Roman occupation of Britain to reduce the distance between the Derwent mouth and the Roman legionary headquarters at York by 9 miles.
 The first navigation weir, also believed to be of Roman origin, was a flash weir built near Wheldrake to raise the level of the river upstream and regulate its flow downstream.

 It has been suggested that the name "Derwent" is related to that of Deira, one of the post-Roman kingdoms that later became Northumbria. a derivation also found in the Latin name for Malton, Derventio.

 During the reign of King John (1199–1216) a water mill on the Derwent at Wheldrake was given to the monks of Fountains Abbey, and later in the 13th century a weir is known to have existed at the same place.

 By 1462 when the Lord Mayor of York was authorised to "correct and amend defects" of the Derwent "from the Ouse as far as the town and bridge of Sutton upon Derwent" the river must have been navigable at least to Sutton.
 A corn mill existed at Sutton upon Derwent by 1597.
 It was rebuilt in 1836 and continued in use until 1960.
 There are other water mill sites at Stamford Bridge, Buttercrambe, Howsham, Kirkham and Malton.

 Before the 18th century coal was usually taken by coastal shipping from Newcastle or Sunderland and put into smaller vessels at coastal ports to be delivered to upriver destinations.
 For this purpose there was an interest in improving navigation on the Derwent as far as Malton.
-In 1702 an Act of Parliament was passed authorising its proprietors to improve the river.
+The River Derwent Navigation Act 1702 (1 Ann. c.
+14) was passed authorising its proprietors to improve the river.
 Towpaths were laid out and "locks, turnpikes, pens for water, wharfs and warehouses" were constructed.
 The promoters of these works were allowed to charge tolls on the cargo carried on any part of the river.